Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Proposed Methods

-Our goal is to estimate the target vector $\bm{y}$, and train the network to minimize the loss between each $Q\left(S_j,A_j;\theta\right)$ and $\bm{y}_j$ for all $j$ from 1 to $T$.
-After initialization of the temporary Q-table, we perform a recursive backward update.
-Adopting the backward update idea, one element $\tilde{Q}\left[\bm{A}_{k+1},k\right]$ in the $k$-th column of the $\tilde{Q}$ is replaced using the next transition's target $y_{k+1}$.
-Then $y_k$ is estimated as the maximum value of the newly modified $k$-th column of $\tilde{Q}$.
-Repeating this procedure in a recursive manner until the start of the episode, we can successfully apply the backward update algorithm for a deep Q-network.
-The process is described in detail with a supplementary diagram in Appendix D.
+After the initialization of the temporary $Q$-table, we perform a recursive backward update.
+Adopting the backward update idea, one element $\tilde{Q}\left[\bm{A}_{k+1},k\right]$ in the $k$-th column of the $\tilde{Q}$ is replaced using the next transition's target $\bm{y}_{k+1}$.
+Then $\bm{y}_k$ is estimated as the maximum value of the newly modified $k$-th column of $\tilde{Q}$.
+Repeating this procedure in a recursive manner until the start of the episode, we can successfully apply the backward update algorithm for a deep $Q$-network.
+The process is described in detail with a supplementary diagram in Appendix E.

-When $\beta=1$, the proposed algorithm is identical to the tabular backward algorithm stated in Algorithm 1.
-However, now we are using a function approximator, and updating correlated states in a sequence.
-As a result, we observe unreliable values with errors being propagating and compounding through recursive $\max$ operations.
-We solve this problem by introducing the diffusion coefficient $\beta$.
-By setting $\beta \in (0,1)$, we can take a weighted sum of the newly learnt value and the pre-existing value.
-This process stabilizes the learning process by exponentially decreasing the error terms and preventing the compounded error from propagating.
-Note that when $\beta=0$, the algorithm is identical to episodic one-step DQN.
+We are using a function approximator, and updating correlated states in a sequence.
+As a result, we observe overestimated values propagating and compounding through the recursive $\max$ operations.
+We solve this problem by introducing the diffusion factor $\beta$.
+By setting $\beta \in (0,1)$, we can take a weighted sum of the new backpropagated value and the pre-existing value estimate.
+One can regard $\beta$ as a learning rate for the temporary $Q$-table, or as a level of \emph{`backwardness'} of the update.
+This process stabilizes the learning process by exponentially decreasing the overestimation error.
+Note that Algorithm 2 with $\beta=1$ is identical to the tabular backward algorithm stated in Algorithm 1.
+When $\beta=0$, the algorithm is identical to episodic one-step DQN.
+The role of $\beta$ is investigated in detail with experiments in Section 5.3.